-¶78.
+- ¶71.
 Section 1.
 As soon as practicable and under normal circumstances, no later than June 1, Administrators shall be notified in writing of any changes in their programs or schedules for the next succeeding school year, including the schools and/or programs to which they will be assigned, and any special or unusual assignment that they will have.
-In the event of a change in circumstances or conditions during the period from June 2 to the opening of school, the Board may change assignments as required with written notice to the affected Administrator(s).

-¶79. (a) An Administrator's involuntary lateral transfer shall be made on the basis of qualifications and the best interests of the school system.
-Before any involuntary lateral transfer is implemented, the Superintendent shall meet with the affected administrator (with S.A.W. representation, if requested) to discuss the matter.
-Upon request of the affected administrator, the reasons for implementation of any involuntary lateral transfer shall be provided in writing.

-(b) An Administrator who for the subsequent school year desires a change in program assignment and/or school assignments may file a letter of request for a voluntary lateral transfer.

-¶81. (c) Letters of request for lateral voluntary transfer shall be reviewed by the Screening/Interview Committee.
-The decision of the Committee shall be subject to ratification by the Board.

-¶82. (d) Decisions regarding transfers shall be final, and shall not be subject to the grievance procedure.
+In the event of a change in circumstances or conditions during the period from June 2 to the opening of school, the Board may change assignments as required with written notice to the affected Administrator(s). - ¶72. (a) An Administrator's involuntary lateral transfer or special assignment shall be made on the basis of qualifications and the best interests of the school system.
+Before any involuntary lateral transfer or special assignment is implemented, the Superintendent shall meet with the affected administrator (with S.A.W. representation, if requested) to discuss the matter.
+Upon request of the affected administrator, the reasons for implementation of any involuntary lateral transfer or special assignment shall be provided in writing. - ¶73. (b) An Administrator who for the subsequent school year desires a change in program assignment and/or school assignments may file a letter of request for a voluntary lateral transfer. - ¶74. (c) Letters of request for lateral voluntary transfer shall be reviewed by the Screening/Interview Committee.
+The decision of the Committee shall be subject to ratification by the Board. - ¶75. (d) Decisions regarding transfers shall be final, and shall not be subject to the grievance procedure. - ¶76.

-¶83.
 Section 2.
-Any Administrator required to work in a higher classification for more than five (5) consecutive days or ten (10) cumulative days during a work year shall be paid at their current rate or at the base rate of the position to which the administrator is assigned in the higher classification, whichever is higher, for the duration of such assignment.
+Any Administrator required to work in a higher classification for more than five (5) consecutive days or ten (10) cumulative days during a work year shall be paid at the base rate of the position to which the administrator is assigned in the higher classification or if the base rate of the assigned position is less than the administrator's current rate, the administrator shall be paid at the salary rate of the position to which the administrator is assigned that is immediately higher than the administrator's current rate, for the duration of such assignment, inclusive but not limited to all holidays, sick time, personal time, bereavement leave, or non-duty days provided that no single utilization of leave time exceeds ten (10) calendar days..
+For purposes of this provision, any special assignment shall be not less than one classification higher than the employee's classification prior to the special assignment.